SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining: General Experimental Setup

 \subsection{Competing methods}

 We compare SynthSeg against five other approaches:

-\textbf{T1 baseline:} A supervised network trained with real T1 scans (Table~\ref{tab:datasets}), in order to assess the generalisation of supervised CNNs against intra-modality (T1) contrast variations.
+\textbf{T1 baseline~\citep{zhang_generalizing_2020}:} A supervised network trained on real T1 scans (Table~\ref{tab:datasets}).
+This baseline seeks to assess the performance of supervised CNNs on their source domain, as well as their generalisation to intra-modality (T1) contrast variations.
+For comparison purposes, we use the same UNet architecture and augmentation scheme (i.e., spatial deformation, intensity augmentation, bias field corruption) as for SynthSeg.

-\textbf{nnUNet~\cite{isensee_nnu-net_2021}:} A state-of-the-art supervised approach, very similar to the T1 baseline, except that the architecture, augmentation, pre- and postprocessing are automated with respect to the (real) T1 input data.
+\textbf{nnUNet~\citep{isensee_nnu-net_2021}\footnote{https://github.com/MIC-DKFZ/nnUNet}}: A state-of-the-art supervised approach, very similar to the T1 baseline, except that the architecture, augmentation, pre- and postprocessing are automated with respect to the (real) T1 input data.

-\textbf{Test-time adaptation (TTA)~\cite{karani_test-time_2021}:} A state-of-the-art domain adaptation method relying on fine-tuning.
-Briefly, a segmentation CNN is trained on supervised data, while a denoising network is trained to correct erroneous segmentations.
-The segmentation CNN is then fine-tuned on each target domain by using the denoised predictions as ground truth.
+\textbf{Test-time adaptation (TTA)~\citep{karani_test-time_2021}\footnote{https://github.com/neerakara/test-time-adaptable-neural-networks-for-domain-generalization}}: A state-of-the-art domain adaptation method relying on fine-tuning.
+Briefly, this strategy uses three CNN modules: an image normaliser (five convolutional layers), a segmentation UNet, and a denoising auto-encoder (DAE).
+At first, the normaliser and the UNet are jointly trained on supervised data of a source domain, while the DAE is trained separately to correct erroneous segmentations.
+At test time, the UNet and DAE are frozen, and the normaliser is fine-tuned on scans from different target domains by using the denoised predictions of the UNet as ground truth.

-\textbf{SIFA~\cite{chen_synergistic_2019}:} A state-of-the-art unsupervised domain adaptation strategy, where image-to-image translation and segmentation modules are jointly trained (with shared layers).
+\textbf{SIFA~\citep{chen_synergistic_2019}\footnote{https://github.com/cchen-cc/SIFA}}: A state-of-the-art unsupervised domain adaptation strategy, where image-to-image translation and segmentation modules are jointly trained (with shared layers).
 SIFA seeks to align each target domain to the source data in both feature and image spaces for improved adaptation.

-\textbf{SAMSEG~\cite{puonti_fast_2016}:} A state-of-the-art Bayesian segmentation framework with unsupervised likelihood.
+\textbf{SAMSEG~\citep{puonti_fast_2016}:} A state-of-the-art Bayesian segmentation framework with unsupervised likelihood.
 As such, SAMSEG is contrast-adaptive, and can segment at any resolution, albeit not accounting for PV effects.
 SAMSEG does not need to be trained as it solves an optimisation problem for test each scan.
-It runs in approximately 15 minutes.
+Here we use the version distributed with FreeSurfer 7.0, which runs in approximately 15 minutes.